Analysis: Is there a major shake-up coming on the Seahawks’ defensive line? Critical decisions loom

 Contract situation: Unrestricted free agent.

-Training camp began with the surprising news that the team’s first pick in the 2017 draft — Malik McDowell — had suffered significant injuries in an ATV accident (later confirmed as “a really bad concussion’’ by coach Pete Carroll, an injury that would eventually sideline him for the season and has his long-term future remaining in doubt.
+Training camp began with the surprising news that the team’s first pick in the 2017 draft — Malik McDowell — had suffered significant injuries in an ATV accident (later confirmed as “a really bad concussion’’ by coach Pete Carroll), an injury that would eventually sideline him for the season and has his long-term future remaining in doubt.

-The team had hoped McDowell could play in a role similar to that of Bennett as an end in the base defense and inside on passing downs, if not starting immediately at least playing a significant amount.
+The team had hoped McDowell could play in a role similar to that of Bennett, as an end in the base defense and inside on passing downs, if not starting immediately.

 Instead, McDowell’s loss ultimately led to the trade for Richardson the week before the season began to fill the void.